 An added bonus is the stately home surroundings which comes alive with interior decor of exquisite beauty.
 The outside of the house where this musical feast is performed, is a facade of quiet dignity.
 A worthwhile setting for delightful vocalising.
 More power to the vocal chords.

 Aberdeen Evening Express, 2 June 1984

-A short extract from TV Mail article by Paul Donavan:
+From TV Mail article by Paul Donavan:

 Channel 4's new series of Top C's and Tiaras, beginning tomorrow, was made in and around the imposing pile outside South Mimms where Byng's descendants still live.

 Once again, the cast is led by American star Julia Migenes Johnson: 'My father was Greek, my mother Puerto Rican,' she says.
 'Migenes is her name.
 I was born in Manhattan.
 We were on welfare and my parents didn't even marry until I was 10.'